 \subsection{Morphing polygons (MP)}

-Inspired by Bell's polytopes \cite{goh2018geometry}, we introduced a new type of graph, which we call \textit{Morphing Polygons} (MP), plotted after each training epoch.
-It is important to note that the probability in our MP differs from that in Bell's polytopes, as it is computed based on the output probability $p^o(b |axy)$ conditioned on $(a, x, y)$ rather than $(x, y)$.
-In MP, we define the correlators as:
+Inspired by Bell's polytopes \cite{goh2018geometry}, we introduced a new type of graph, which we call \textit{Morphing Polygons}, plotted after each training epoch.
+It is important to note that the probability in our \textit{Morphing Polygons} differs from that in Bell's polytopes, as it is computed based on the output probability $p^o(b |axy)$ conditioned on $(a, x, y)$ rather than $(x, y)$.
+In \textit{Morphing Polygons}, we define the correlators as: